Susan is a registered nurse (RN). She has more than 16 years of experience working in the healthcare profession in a variety of roles.

 Where You Fish

 Fly rods tend to be longer than conventional rods, but can still vary in length.
 If you are fishing in tight areas like small creeks or rivers covered with dense growth a shorter rod 6-8 feet would be a necessity.
 In larger bodies of water, where longer casts are needed to reach the fish or where you desire a longer drift an 8-10 feet rod will work well.
 This size rod is excellent for dry fly presentation or nymphing and allows you to reach over some of the complex currents found in a river.
 A rod over 10 feet is typically a Spey or switch rod.

 I tend to fish rivers for trout, and my favorite rod is a 5 weight rod, 8.6 feet, with a floating line.
 I use this rod for a variety of fish and have caught smaller bass, along with bluegill on this rod.
 It has turned out to be a great all-around rod.

 Types of Casts

 Reach Cast -This cast is an excellent way of putting controlled slack either upstream or downstream from your fly.
 It starts with a forward cast and a stop of the line just as the fly hits the water and before the line hits the water.
-Then a moving of the tip of your rod to the right or the left and letting the line slid through your hand.
-This cast is a benefit when you are casting across the current and is easier to learn then mending the line.
+Then move the tip of your rod to the right or the left and let the line slide through your hand.
+This cast is a benefit when you are casting across the current and is easier to learn than mending the line.